-that the respondent had previously provided to avoid seam effects6 in the repeat interviews and to increase data quality.
-Information about constant characteristics was generally not gathered again.
-Additionally, since wave 4, an integrated questionnaire for repeatedly interviewed households (HHalt) and first-time interviewed households (HHneu) has been used7.
+mation about constant characteristics was generally not gathered again.
+Additionally, since wave 4, an integrated questionnaire for repeatedly interviewed households (HHalt) and first-time interviewed households (HHneu) has been used.

 The cross-wave PASS User Guide elaborates the individual instruments and interview program.
-The following section reviews the characteristics and innovations of wave 12.
+The following section reviews the characteristics and innovations of wave 13.

-1.3 Characteristics and innovations of wave 12
+1.3 Characteristics and innovations of wave 13

-At this point we outline the characteristics of the twelfth wave for users who are already familiar with the data from previous PASS waves.
+At this point we outline the characteristics of the thirteenth wave for users who are already familiar with the data from previous PASS waves.

-The characteristics and innovations of wave 12 affect the questions asked in the household and personal questionnaires (e.g., change of reference periods, modification of individual questions and new question modules)8, sample and data preparation.
+The characteristics and innovations of wave 13 affect the questions asked in the household and personal questionnaires (e.g., change of reference periods, modification of individual questions and new question modules), sample and data preparation.